What is the humanist understanding of human origins, human nature, and human potential?

 What lessons for how we should live might humanists draw from our understanding of evolution?

-This resource provides a useful memory aid for students, connecting the features of the human body to a humanist understanding of our origins, our capacities, and how best we can put them to use.
+Watch this short animation with Alice Roberts.
+Then use the accompanying resources to learn about humanism in a memorable way, connecting the features of the human body to a humanist understanding of our origins, our capacities, and how we can make the most of our potential.

 This clip from the BBC’s Wonders of the Universe featuring Brian Cox helps to illustrate the humanist approach of relying on science to answer questions about the universe’s origin and evolution.